isomerpages/csa-csro-licensing/_how-to/Apply for Licence.md

 permalink: /how-to/apply-for-licence
 description: ""
 ---
-Under the [Cybersecurity Act](https://sso.agc.gov.sg/Acts-Supp/9-2018/) and Cybersecurity (Cybersecurity Service Providers) Regulations, the following groups of people are required to obtain a cybersecurity service provider’s (“CSP”) licence:
+Under the [Cybersecurity Act](https://sso.agc.gov.sg/Acts-Supp/9-2018/) and Cybersecurity (Cybersecurity Service Providers) Regulations, the following groups of persons are required to obtain a cybersecurity service provider’s (“CSP”) licence:
 <ol>•	those who engages in the business of providing any of the following licensable cybersecurity service (“LCS”) to other person is required to obtain a cybersecurity service provider’s (“CSP”) licence.</ol>
-<ol>•	those who is in the business of providing a LCS, is also required to obtain a licence before he/she may advertise or provide the LCS.</ol>
+<ol>•	those who is in the business of providing a LCS, is required to obtain a licence before advertising their LCS.</ol>

 #### At A Glance
 <table class="table-v">
     <tr>
-    <td>List of LCS as specified in the Second Schedule of the Cybersecurity Act</td>
+    <td>List of LCS as specified in the <a href="https://sso.agc.gov.sg/Acts-Supp/9-2018/?ProvIds=Sc2-#Sc2-">Second Schedule of the Cybersecurity Act</a></td>
     <td>1.
 Managed security operations centre (SOC) monitoring service; and<br>
 2. Penetration testing service
   </td>
   </tr><tr>
 	<td>Licence Fees for each Licence</td>
-   <td>Business entity - S$1000 <br>Individual - S$500<br><br>A 50% fee waiver will be granted on all applications lodged by 11 April 2023.</td>
+   <td>Business entity - S$1000<br>Individual - S$500<br><br>A 50% fee waiver will be granted on all applications lodged by 11 April 2023.</td>
   </tr>
   <tr>
 	<td>Refund</td>